Amit Shah sounds LS poll bugle in Kerala, targets CM on corruption | Politics

 ''The communists are immersed in the Life Mission corruption.
 The Chief Minister's former Principal Secretary, M Sivasankar, was arrested in this case.
 I urge the chief minister to answer the people on that matter,'' Shah said.

-Referring to the government action against the Popular Front of Indi (PFI), the Union Home Minister said the outfit has been completely banned in the country and thus helped Kerala to get rid of violence.
+Referring to the government action against the Popular Front of India, the Union Home Minister said the outfit has been completely banned in the country and thus helped Kerala to get rid of violence.

-''This step was not welcomed by either the Congress or by the Communists,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)